South Dakota Disability: How to Qualify

 South Dakota Disability Benefits: Learn How to Qualify

-Did you know that if health problems force you to stop working for at least one year, you may qualify for South Dakota disability?
-Two federal programs offer disability benefits to qualifying residents.
-Last year, 7.8% of the state’s population received disability benefits.
+Important: We updated this article in November 2023 to make sure all info below is correct.
+Did you know that if an illness or injury forces you to stop working for at least one year, you may qualify for South Dakota disability?
+Two federal programs offer assistance to qualifying South Dakotans with disabilities.

-The Social Security Administration (SSA) manages payments and screens applicants for two programs:
+The Social Security Administration (SSA) manages payments and screens each claim for two assistance programs:

 1. Supplemental Security Income (SSI)